 Newspapers command readers’ full attention

-Australians are using more types of media now than in the past.
-So there’s a premium on those than can command users’ full attention.
-Newspapers can do this more than any other media.
+Australians are using more types of media now than in the past, so there’s a premium on those than can command users’ full attention.
+Newspapers can do this better than any other medium.

 Newspapers are highly trusted